 Edgar Virguez Rodriquez

 Edgar Virguez Rodriguez is a PhD candidate in Environment.
-He will be working with Deb Reisinger, PhD, Associate Professor of the Practice of Romance Studies, on a teaching innovation project to integrate digital technologies and increase student engagement for Voices of the Environment, a Duke service-learning course taught in Spanish.
+He will be working with Deb Reisinger, PhD, Associate Professor of the Practice of Romance Studies, on a teaching innovation project to integrate digital technologies and increase student engagement for Voices of the Environment, a course with Cultures and Languages Across the Curriculum (and taught in Spanish).

 The Fellow will develop digital assignments to increase the participation of the course’s service-learning partner, Fundacion Ayuda por Colombia, and design course activities and videos that promote its development under the program.